know-cujojs/know/promises/003-higher-order-promises-with-when.md

 One of JavaScript's great strengths is the ability to fuse object oriented and functional programming styles.
 Higher order functions are a concept in functional programming where we apply a simple function to a larger collection of data to produce a new, transformed collection.
 Put simply, they are methods that accept functions as arguments.

-In previoud tutorials we looked at [how to consume promises](./001-consuming-promises.md) and [how to create promises](./002-creating-promises.md).
+In previous tutorials we looked at [how to consume promises](./001-consuming-promises.md) and [how to create promises](./002-creating-promises.md).
 In this tutorial, we'll look at limitations with normal higher order functions in a promise environment, and how [when.js](https://github.com/cujojs/when) solve these issues.

 `Array.prototype.map` applies a function to each element in an array, creating a new array containing the return value of the function invocation.